lee-kyungho/lee-kyungho.github.io/about.md

 layout: about
 ---

-Hi, I am a PhD student in economics at Yale.
-I work on empirical IO and applied microeconomics.
-I also develop econometric/machine-learning tools for unstructured data and policy evaluation.
+Hi, I am a PhD candidate in economics at Yale.
+I study how modern technologies shape industry competition and explore effective policies to address the resulting challenges.

+Research interests: Applied microeconomics, IO, econometrics/machine-learning for unstructured data